-“The idea of learning styles is an individualist way of considering education, which matches the individualism in US culture,” says Rachel Yee Quill, director of teaching and learning for academic affairs at Shorelight.
+“The idea of learning styles is an individualist way of considering education, which matches the individualism in US culture,” says Rachel Yee Quill, formerly the director of teaching and learning for academic affairs at Shorelight.
 “If you come from a culture that focuses on how people can all complete their studies in the same way, it may feel uncomfortable at first to consider how your learning style makes you different from other students.”

 The first year can be challenging for an international student trying to discover which learning style works best for them.
 “However, if you explore your learning style, you may find that it can help you to identify what you need to do to succeed as you deepen your knowledge during your university studies,” says Quill.